gemyneye/my-python-path/README.md

 - Add more Power Apps project documentation
 - Learn GitHub workflows (committing, pushing, cloning)

+## Current status
+- Actually also started Full Stack and have restarted HTML and
+- am on intermediate HTML with the new Full Stack on freeCodeCamp.
 ---

 > *“The first step is easy.... the 1 millionth takes commitment and determination”*